Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_shortest_distance_greenspace.md

 >> - greenspace_vector_file *(string)* – optional, the absolute or relative path to the vector file containing greenspace data.
 In case no file is provided, greenspace data will be retrieved from OpenStreetMap.

 >> - distance_type *(string {"euclidean", "network"})* – the way in which the shortest distance to a greenspace should be calculated, straight line distance (euclidean) or network distance (network).
 By default, argument is set to euclidean.
-Note that if set to network, processing times might increase significantly in case many points/polygons of interest are provided in the point_of_interest file.
+Note that if set to network, processing times might increase significantly in case many points/polygons of interest are provided in the point_of_interest data.

 >> - destination *(string {"centroids", "entrance"})* – the destination points for the greenspaces.
 If "entrance", distances will be computed between the point location and the network nodes that are within 20 meters of the greenspace boundaries - therefore considered as pseudo-entry points.